oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 - `final`: The `final` type option identifies a type that cannot have sub-types defined based on it.

+The ability to use `extend` to modify a sub-type field's cardinality is only permitted if every instance of the base type is also an instance of the extended type (i.e., it cannot make the cardinality or length more restrictive).
+For example, the `extend` type option cannot change a base type cardinality of `[3,&nbsp;10]` to a more restrictive cardinality of `[3,&nbsp;5]` in the sub-type.

 Type inheritance is static and can be applied both to primitive and compound types.
 However, as explained in the JADN Specification, there are other